adi3e08/cs7180-final-project/README.md

 	To train on colab: Upload the project folder to colab and run notebooks/train.ipynb

-	Note: For expt_1, both local and colab training are fast.
-For expt_2, local is quite slow, colab is preferred.
+	Note: For expt_1, cpu is sufficient.
+For expt_2, expt_3 and expt_4 gpu is very helpful.

 4. Evaluate the flow matching model (locally)